hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/148_the_vedanta.md

 up still others, finding them insufficient, until in the human body He comes to know that it is the finite of the finite, all is finite, there cannot be any expression of the Infinite in the finite.
-Then comes the retrograde march, and this is what is called renunciation, Vairâgya.
+Then comes the retrograde march, and this is what is called renunciation, Vairāgya.
 Back from the senses, back!
 Do not go to the senses is the watchword of Vairagya.
-This is the watchword of all morality, this is the watchword of all well-being; for you must remember that with us the universe begins in Tapasyâ, in renunciation, and as you go back and back, all the forms are being manifested before you, and they are left aside one after the other until you remain what you really are.
+This is the watchword of all morality, this is the watchword of all well-being; for you must remember that with us the universe begins in Tapasyā, in renunciation, and as you go back and back, all the forms are being manifested before you, and they are left aside one after the other until you remain what you really are.
 This is Moksha or liberation.